QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/_old.md

 5. **Usage**: to provide the service, in decision-making...
 6. **Enhancement**: updating, adding new information, refining the data... to make it more relevant to the business needs.

-#### Data Retention Policy

-Each data should have a retention rule describing how long they are retained, where <small>(location, based on classification?, chronologically?)</small>, how <small>(format, media)</small>, and who will archive/manage it, ensure it's destroyed...
-The choice is mainly based on legal requirements.

-#### Data Destruction

-Ensuring a file is removed is hard because even after clearing the recycle bin, the file still exists but is marked as free space.
-We could defragment the disk or destroy it <small>(costly, we could have to do a process more advanced based on the classification...)</small>.

-This is the same in a database, in relational database, we should compress/defragment the file.

 </div><div>

 #### Data quality